komyelizqa/student-attendance-record/README.md

 **1. Solution using Loop:**

-Although after first reading of the task, my first thought about solution was to make a loop with two conditions, but after some time I decided to move without it, so my first solutions is the next one:
+Although my initial approach to the task involved creating a loop with two conditions, I later decided to explore alternative solutions.
+The following is one of the solutions I considered:

 ```python